 - Story-Breaker Power: Being at constant war with the Replicators while also being a dying race must be the writers' ways of keeping them from solving every major conflict in the Milky Way.
 Because if they could, they would (and in one alternate universe, they did).

-- Suicide Pact: They commit mass suicide in the series finale after their Clone Degeneration leaves them with an incurable disease.
+- Suicide Pact: They commit mass suicide in the series finale after their Clone Degeneration leaves them with an incurable disease, so as to prevent other species scavenging their tech.

 - You Are Not Ready: This is initially their stance towards the Tau'ri, but they gradually subvert it over the course of the series, sharing more and more of their technology with the team before ultimately leaving them everything they have in the final episode.